Volunteering with the Safer Living Foundation

 What days and times does the volunteering take place on?

 All of our projects take place on weekdays.
 Most of the projects take place between 9am and 6pm.
-We will put a Circle, Mentoring or Apollo group together by giving the service user's available days and times and matching these with volunteers’ availability.
+We will put a Circle or Mentoring group together by giving the service user’s available days and times and matching these with volunteers’ availability.

 How long do I need to volunteer for?